bitcoinops/bitcoinops.github.io/_topics/en/psbt.md

   inputs, this last step can be repeated multiple times by different programs on different copies of the PSBT.
 Multiple PSBTs each with one or more necessary signatures can be integrated into a single PSBT later.
-Finally, that fully-signed PSBT can be converted into a complete ready-to-broadcast transaction.
+Finally, that fully signed PSBT can be converted into a complete ready-to-broadcast transaction.

 ## Optional.
 Produces a Markdown link with either "[title][]" or